-According to a 2018 study presented by Dr. Michael McGuire, computer crimes (also known as cybercrime or cyber crimes) drive an underground economy worth more than $1.5 trillion annually.
+According to a 2018 study presented by Dr. Michael McGuire, computer crime (also known as cybercrime or cyber crimes) drives an underground economy worth more than $1.5 trillion annually.
 The Federal Bureau of Investigation has an entire division devoted to identifying and combating cybercrime and also has numerous task forces devoted to specific types of computer crimes.

-If you were arrested for computer crimes in Denton, Flower Mound, The Colony, or another community in Denton County, you will want to be sure that you immediately retain legal counsel.
+If you were arrested for a computer crime in Denton, Flower Mound, The Colony, or another community in Denton County, you will want to be sure that you immediately retain legal counsel.
 Contact the Law Offices of Richard C. McConathy as soon as you possibly can.

 Our firm will be able to conduct our own investigation into your incident and develop the strongest possible defense against your criminal charges.
 You can have us examine your case and discuss all of your legal options with you when you call (940) 222-8004 or contact us online to schedule a free consultation.